Imagine this: You’ve just met with a new contact for the first time and can already tell there’s a lot of potential in the relationship.

 You might save yourself a little time by writing a brief email, but all you end up doing is transferring the burden onto others.
-To make sure that doesn’t happen, let’s talk about how to write an effective professional introduction email.
+To make sure that doesn’t happen, let’s talk about how to make introductions by writing an effective professional email.

-How to Write a Great Business Introduction Email
+How To Make Introductions With a Great Business Introduction Email

 We’ve already talked about what a bad introduction looks like, so let’s take a look at a good introduction:

 I hope you’re both well.
 Here’s that introduction email I promised.

 Erin, meet John.
 John is the founder and CEO at Rapple.
 I met John at the Post Seed conference a few years back.
 He’s a phenomenal operator and proven entrepreneur.
 In fact, he sold his most recent startup to Moogle and, prior to that, had two successful exits.
 He’s currently looking into investing into companies instead of running them, and has a few questions and concerns.
 Since you’ve voiced an interest in growing your team—and had a hugely successful transition from operator to investor—I immediately thought of you.

 John, Meet Erin.
 Erin was one of my first clients and someone I’ve known for many years as a friend.
 She was the founder and CEO of Macrosoft for seven years before venturing into investing.
 She now has her own firm, and I’m confident she can answer many of the questions you have.

 I really think the two of you are going to enjoy getting to know one another.
 You come from similar walks of life and share many of the same viewpoints on the importance of family and the role of a leader in a business.

 I hope you two can connect, and I’ll let you take it from here.